aws-quickstart/cdk-eks-blueprints/docs/addons/knative-operator.md

 You will have to install a networking layer and configure it to ensure KNative Serving functions properly.
 The [KNative Setup website](https://knative.dev/docs/install/operator/knative-with-operators/#install-the-networking-layer) has better documentation.

+### Applying KNative Functions
+Currently, the Knative Operator does not support the deployment of Knative directly as they're directly run as services.
+For better instructions check (their documentation.)[https://knative.dev/docs/functions/deploying-functions/]